-Principals take a leadership role in the daily operation of schools.
+Principals, under the direction of the School Board, take a leadership role in the daily operation of schools.
 They provide this leadership by:

-- demonstrating care and commitment to academic excellence and safe teaching and learning environments; - holding everyone under their authority accountable for their behaviour and actions;
+- demonstrating care for the school community and a commitment to academic excellence, student achievement and well-being in a safe, inclusive, and accepting learning environment; - holding everyone under their authority accountable for their behaviour and actions; - empowering students to be positive leaders in their school and community; - communicating regularly and meaningfully with all members of their school community; - modeling the standards of respect, civility and responsible citizenship.

-HONESTY

-RESPECT

-- empowering students to be positive

-leaders in their school and community;

-- communicating regularly and meaningfully with all members of their school community.